About the UW Bothell Herbarium

 The UW Bothell Herbarium is already playing an important role in fulfilling the mission of the Sarah Simonds Green Conservatory: to foster research and educate students and the general public about the natural world in our region.

 Herbarium Digital Badges

-To keep track and also celebrate contributions of volunteers, we now offer seven digital badges to volunteers for their time contributed or by testing their plant identification competency.
+To keep track and also celebrate contributions of volunteers, seven digital badges are offered for volunteers for time contributed or plant ID competency.

 Time badges for 15 or 25+ hours are awarded per quarter on the last day of each quarter.
 Competency badges can be tested for when the volunteer feels like they are ready and is usually scheduled with other volunteers testing for the same badge.
 Read more and view details on the types of badges offered.

 A herbarium (plural: herbaria) is a plant facility that functions in three ways: as a museum, a library, and a scientific lab.

 Plants are collected in the field, and details are recorded such as ecology, form, size, and color.
 They are then pressed in newspaper, allowed to dry, and finally glued on thick paper.
 The preserved plants are stored in a cabinet, and organized.
 At the UW Bothell Herbarium, plants are organized alphabetically first by family, then by genus and species.
 The whole process takes at least 3 weeks, but the specimens can last hundreds of years.

 Once plants are preserved, the herbarium holds them in their collection indefinitely.
 Similar to a library, a herbarium can borrow specimens from another facility so a scientist can use it during research.

 Last of all, a herbarium functions as a lab for students and researchers.
 Students can use the specimens to help their plant identification skills and as an extension to classroom learning.
 Scientists can use the samples when studying taxonomy or even use the tissues from the plant for DNA and protein samples.